slim-template/slim/README.md

     Slim::Template.new('template.slim', optional_option_hash).render(scope)
     Slim::Template.new(optional_option_hash) { source }.render(scope)

 The optional option hash can have to options which were documented in the section above.
+The scope is the object in which the template code is executed.

 ### Sinatra